knative/docs/docs/eventing/samples/kafka/channel/README.md

 prefixed with `knative-messaging-kafka` to indicate that it is an Apache Kafka channel from Knative.

+!!! note
-**NOTE:** The topic of a Kafka channel is an implementation detail and records from it should not be consumed from different applications.
+    The topic of a Kafka channel is an implementation detail and records from it should not be consumed from different applications.

 ## Configuring the Knative broker for Apache Kafka channels